Ofenhed/ha-simple-stepping-hvac/README.md

 definition](https://www.home-assistant.io/docs/configuration/packages/), which
 you can then upload to home assistant.

-I would recommend running this package in a VM, to avoid manual review of the source code.
+I would recommend running this program in a VM to limit how much you need to trust me.

 > [!NOTE]
 > I apologize for such a long letter - I didn't have time to write a short